How can I help?

 Joining OzChild’s volunteering services can be an incredibly rewarding experience.
 By volunteering with OzChild you can provide vital support to children by helping them access new opportunities and enabling them to thrive.
 We offer ongoing professional development, support and supervision to ensure that you are confident in your volunteer role.
 Your support can make a real difference which benefit not only the child, but also their family and the communities in which they live.

 Volunteering can also provide opportunities to:

 - Learn or develop a new skill.

 - Create new experiences by meeting a diverse range of people.

-Hear from some of our volunteers on why they chose to volunteer and the rewards they received from their experience:
+Hear from some of our volunteers on why they chose to volunteer with OzChild and what they gained from their experience:

 Seeing young people reach their potential is what inspired Pedro Duarte to become a volunteer mentor with OzChild.

 “I saw the transformation that it made on kids’ lives,” Pedro says.
 “It’s not their fault they’re in the circumstances they’re in.
 And I thought that if I could be a mentoring figure who could make a difference, I could be someone they can talk to and get advice from, and provide a bit of consistency.”
 Read Pedro’s story here.